 “A lot of them use it [the pandemic] as an excuse to not referee anymore.
 They’re already getting burnt out.
 Then you realize ‘it’s nice not having people yell at me, judging me, and threatening me.'”

-Barlow said the drop in referees is already having a negative effect, as games are getting cancelled and fewer referees officiate each game.
+Barlow said the drop in referees is already having a negative effect.
+Games are getting cancelled and fewer referees officiate each game.

 A decline in the number of referees could be especially damaging in contact sports like football.
 Where the shortage has already resulted in inexperienced officials being promoted to work fast-paced varsity-level games, where a green official might struggle to signal penalties that could cause injuries for players, the Chicago Tribune reported.